starius/ScPrime/doc/Consensus.md

 A Transaction is composed of the following:

-- Siacoin Inputs
+- siaprimecoin Inputs
-- Siacoin Outputs
+- siaprimecoin Outputs
 - File Contracts
 - File Contract Revisions
 - Storage Proofs
-- Siafund Inputs
+- siaprimefund Inputs
-- Siafund Outputs
+- siaprimefund Outputs
 - Miner Fees
 - Arbitrary Data
 - Transaction Signatures

-The sum of all the siacoin inputs must equal the sum of all the miner fees, siacoin outputs, and file contract payouts.
+The sum of all the siaprimecoin inputs must equal the sum of all the miner fees, siaprimecoin outputs, and file contract payouts.
 There can be no leftovers.
-The sum of all siafund inputs must equal the sum of all siafund outputs.
+The sum of all siaprimefund inputs must equal the sum of all siaprimefund outputs.

 Several objects have unlock hashes.
 An unlock hash is the Merkle root of the 'unlock conditions' object.
 The unlock conditions contain a timelock, a number